oscar-corredor/django/readme.md

+# Django
-This repo contains the different tutorials I followed in order to become proficient with Django.
+This repo contains the different tutorials I've followed for learning Django.